Information Systems Department (IS)

 Special Topics in Information Systems

-Emphasis will be on the examination and study of current issues in information systems.
-Topics will vary from semester to semester.
+This course examines and studies current issues in information systems.
+Topics vary from semester to semester.
 Repeatable for credit with different topic - maximum six.
-Prerequisite: admission to business.
+Prerequisite: junior standing.
 Offered Occasionally.

 IS 411 Cr.3